 NPOs perform an important role as a watchdog, among others, and measures that would restrict their operational space would restrict their ability to carry out this role.
 While considering different policy options, we recall that FATF should carefully assess and weigh in the fundamental rights component.
-It is important in this context to keep in mind international Human Rights obligations, the rights to the freedom of association, the freedom of peaceful assembly and the freedom of expression, as well as the right to privacy.
-Adoption of legislative or administrative measures even if not meant to negatively affect NPOs, can have an undue impact on them and hence have a chilling effect for instance, in the arena of counterterrorism or anti-money laundering.
-Particular attention should also be paid in this context to the protection of privacy, namely when it comes to BO registers and what type of information is collected and made accessible to the public.
+It is important in this context to keep in mind international human rights obligations, the rights to the freedom of association, the freedom of peaceful assembly and the freedom of expression, as well as the right to privacy.
+Adoption of legislative or administrative measures even if not meant to negatively affect NPOs, can have an undue impact on them and hence have a chilling effect.
+Particular attention should also be paid in this context to the protection of privacy, namely when it comes to BO information and potential registers and what type of information is collected and made accessible to the public.
 It is important to clarify how the BO information is collected and stored and how existing registers or storage of information could be used in this context to avoid unnecessary administrative burden.